biocompute-objects/BCO_Documentation/README.md

 The [BioCompute Objects user guide](/schema/user_guide.md) provides an introduction to implementing/writing a BCO for a pipeline and/or a workflow, and is taken from the [BioCompute Objects Specification Document](/bco-specification.md).

-## Specification
-### Current Release [WIP]

-For developers and advanced users, the [BCO specification (1.3.0)](/IEEE_docs/standard.doc) provides authoritative documentation on the construction of BioCompute Objects using [JSON schema](https://json-schema.org/).

-### Previous Release

-For developers and advanced users, the [BCO specification (v1.2)](https://github.com/biocompute-objects/BCO_Specification/blob/v1.2/BCO_Spec_V1.2.pdf) provides authoritative documentation on the construction of BioCompute Objects before the implementation of JSON schema.

-See [releases](https://github.com/biocompute-objects/BCO_Specification/releases) for all releases of BCO object specification since moving to GitHub.

 ### Repository

 Note that unless you are viewing a [release](https://github.com/biocompute-objects/BCO_Specification/releases) this is a draft subject to change.